 The Call for Papers is available at this tab.
 Proposals should be 250-500 words in length and include one’s current institutional affiliation and position.
-Proposals must be submitted to the appropriate conveners no later than Monday, December 16, 2013 for consideration.
-Scholars will be notified of the status of their proposals no later than January 15, 2014.
-Scholars who are invited to present a paper at a national convention of the College Theology Society MUST be members of the Society as of April 1st.
-No person may submit more than one proposal for consideration, and nor will proposals to multiple sections be considered.
+Proposals should be submitted to the appropriate conveners no later than Monday, December 15, 2014.
+Scholars will be notified of the status of their proposals by January 15, 2015.
+Scholars who are invited to present their work at a national convention of the College Theology Society must be current members of the CTS no later than April 1, 2015 in order to appear in the program.
+No person may submit more than one proposal for consideration and nor will submissions to multiple sections be considered.
 These policies will be strictly enforced.

 The program for the annual meeting with housing and transportation information will be posted on the CTS Website in early Spring 2015.
 The National Association of Baptist Professors of Religion will once again be joining us this year.